-After lunch we visit the Dimitri Shevardnadze National Gallery which displays the largest Pirosmani collection in the world by famous Georgian painter Niko Pirosmani including Sviri, Hunting in India and A Bear in Moonlit Night.
-Pirosmani was born in the Kakheti region in the village of Mirzaani in 1862 where he became a self-educated artist.
+After lunch we visit the Dimitri Shevardnadze National Gallery which displays the largest Pirosmani collection in the world.
+Niko Pirosmani was born in the Kakheti region in the village of Mirzaani in 1862 where he became a self-educated artist.
 He later moved to Tbilisi where he made a living painting shop plaques, portraits and landscapes for bar owners.
 Known as one of the foremost self-taught Georgian painters, Pirosmani was discovered by prominent Georgian artists Lado Gudiashvili, David Kakabadze and Kirill Zdanevich.
 Despite this recognition, he struggled to reach a wider audience and faced limited work opportunities.
 It was only after his death in 1918 that he rose to prominence and gained international recognition.